LostInBrittany/example-polymer-router-eventbus/README.md

-## example-polymer-array-binding
+## example-polymer-router-eventbus

-A quick example of array data binding on Polymer
+A quick example of routing in Polymer using carbon-route et iron-signals

 ![Screenshot](./screenshot.png)